Which traditional Catholic Missal is the best Latin Mass Missal?

 Many times a book that is published by a well financed institutional publisher uses poor artwork.
 Be on your guard.
 This is a red flag waving.

-Haggard or ugly faces, magic-marker art, or indecent and unusual presentations that distort the Catholic message in the picture, usually indicate a lack of discernment on the publisher's part, or a deliberate misstatement about the Faith on the publisher's part.
+Haggard or ugly faces, magic-marker art, or indecent and unusual presentations that distort the Catholic message in the picture, usually indicate a lack of discernment, or a deliberate misstatement about the Faith on the publisher's part.
 [I don't mean those publishers who are struggling to revive the Faith who in good faith did not know that there is a wealth of Catholic art now in the public domain.]

 Translations of prayers in a good Catholic Missal do have some room for legitimate variety, especially if the translator comes from a different country, for example: England, France, Germany or Spain.

 You'll probably agree that there is no room for purposefully different "versions".